Biking and Hiking New Zealand - 07 Lake Waikaremoana

 Te Urewera

-I did not meet a single person on my way between 6:30 am and 2:00 pm.
-Yesterday's group was the senior management team of a food company in Gisborne.
-Didn't drink any alcohol, but still snored like champions.
-I was in another room with four women and in the evening people I knew from the Mokau campsite came.
-A lot of up and down along the sea, along the lake and after three days of walking in the forest I am looking forward to my bike again.
-But I want to do the Tasman National Park, maybe two or three days.
-It will be different from today.
-A little swim in the lake again, about 14°C. Tomorrow at 2 pm the water taxi will pick us up.
-There was an avalanche at the end of the track.
-The bridge at the end is closed.
+I did not meet a single person between 6:30 a.m. and 2:00 p.m.
+Yesterday’s larger group turned out to be the senior management team of a food company from Gisborne.
+They did not drink any alcohol, but still snored like champions.
+I was in a different room with four women, and in the evening some people I knew from the Mokau campsite turned up.
+A lot of ups and downs along the lake today.
+After three days of walking through forest, I am already looking forward to getting back on the bike.
+But I still want to do Abel Tasman National Park later, maybe for two or three days.
+That will be quite different from this.
+Another quick swim in the lake, about 14°C. Tomorrow at 2 p.m. the water taxi is supposed to pick us up.
+There had been a landslide near the end of the track, and the bridge there was closed.

-Last day of my walk.
+Last day of the walk.
 Rain on the way back.
-The water taxi was quite bumpy because of the strong wind.
-We got some coffee and a blanket and it was quite cold on the lake.
-Later at camp, some hail and snow and rain, but a hot shower and lots of tea and chips and pasta with sauce lifted the spirits.
+The water taxi crossing was quite bumpy because of the strong wind.
+We were given coffee and a blanket, and it was pretty cold out on the lake.
+Later at camp there was hail, snow, and rain, but a hot shower, lots of tea, chips, and pasta with sauce lifted the mood again.

 Lake Waikaremoana Great Walk